 Confirmed in their hereditary positions, the daimyo became governors, and the central government assumed their administrative expenses and paid samurai stipends.
 In 1871, prefectures replaced the han, and authority continued to flow to the national government.
 Officials from the favored former han, such as Satsuma, Chōshū, Tosa, and Hizen staffed the new ministries.
 Formerly out-of-favor court nobles and lower-ranking, but more radical, samurai replaced bakufu appointees, daimyo, and old court nobles as a new ruling class appeared.

 Emperor Meiji in his fifties

-Inasmuch as the Meiji Restoration had sought to return the emperor to a preeminent position, efforts were made to establish a Shinto-oriented state much like the state of 1,000 years earlier.
-Since Shinto and Buddhism had molded into a syncretic belief in the prior one-thousand years, a new State Shinto had to be constructed for the purpose.
+Inasmuch as the Meiji Restoration had sought to return the emperor to a preeminent position, efforts were made to establish a Shinto-oriented state like 1,000 years earlier.
+Since Shinto and Buddhism had molded into a syncretic belief in the prior 1,000 years, a new State Shinto had to be constructed for that purpose.
 The Office of Shinto Worship was established, ranking even above the Council of State in importance.
 The kokutai ideas of the Mito school were embraced, and the divine ancestry of the imperial house was emphasized.
 The government supported Shinto teachers, a small but important move.
-Although the Office of Shinto Worship was demoted in 1872, by 1877 the Home Ministry controlled all Shinto shrines and certain Shinto sects were given state recognition.
+Although the Office of Shinto Worship was demoted in 1872, by 1877 the Home Ministry controlled all Shinto shrines.
+Certain Shinto sects were also given state recognition.
 Shinto was released from Buddhist administration and its properties restored.
 Although Buddhism suffered from state sponsorship of Shinto, it had its own resurgence.
 Christianity also was legalized, and Confucianism remained an important ethical doctrine.
-Increasingly, however, Japanese thinkers identified with Western ideology and methods.
+Increasingly, however, thinkers identified more and more with Western ideology and methods.